Web www.archontology.org

 Biography:

-Descendant of French Huguenots, Elias Boudinot received a classical education.
-He studied law and was admitted to the bar in 1760.
-He was a member of the board of trustees of Princeton College in 1772-1821.
-During the Revolutionary War Boudinot was a member of the committee of safety of New Jersey (1775) and comwas a member of the Continental Congress in 1778, 1781-1783.
-On 4 Nov 1782, Boudinot was elected president of the Congress.
-Boudinot's presidency was highlighted by the work on signing a peace treaty with Great Britain.
-A preliminary agreement was concluded in Paris on 30 Nov 1782, but it took almost a year to finalize the Treaty of Paris, which was signed on 3 Sep 1783.
-During this period, the Congress declared an end to the Revolutionary War (11 Apr 1783), and disbanded the Continental Army.
-Facing protests from angry and unpaid war veterans, Congress left Philadelphia and relocated to Princeton, New Jersey, on 24 Jun 1783.
-After his term as a Congress member expired, Boudinot resumed the practice of law.
-He was elected to the U.S. Congress and served from 4 Mar 1789 to 3 Mar 1795.
-Later he held the office of director of the Mint (Oct 1795 - Jul 1805).
-In 1816 he was elected first president of the American Bible Society.
-[1] [2]
+Descendant of French Huguenots; received a classical education; studied law and was admitted to the bar in 1760; was a member of the board of trustees of Princeton College (1772-1821); during the Revolutionary War, he was a member of the committee of safety of New Jersey (1775); elected a delegate from New Jersey to the Continental Congress (1778, 1781-1783); was elected the President of Congress (4 Nov 1782 - 2 Nov 1783); his presidency was highlighted by the work on signing a peace treaty with Great Britain; a preliminary agreement was concluded in Paris on 30 Nov 1782, but it took almost a year to finalize the Treaty of Paris, which was signed on 3 Sep 1783; during this period, the Congress declared an end to the Revolutionary War (11 Apr 1783), and disbanded the Continental Army; facing protests from angry and unpaid war veterans, Congress left Philadelphia and relocated to Princeton, New Jersey (24 Jun 1783); after his term as a Congress delegate expired, he resumed the practice of law; was elected to the U.S. Congress (served 4 Mar 1789 - 3 Mar 1795); held the office of director of the Mint (Oct 1795 - Jul 1805); was elected first president of the American Bible Society (1816).

 Candidate Vote of States